matt-chv/DrillMaster/README.md

 * Flashcards written in markdown and import/export in json file for easier manual or programmatic edits
 * Frequency of question optimised as function of how well answer is remembered (see SRS below).
 Today SM2+ like, next A/B split testing SM2 vs SM19

+## Usage

+after going through installation on your_server (either a VPS IP or a C_NAME)

+open in a web-browser http://your_server/drillmaster/

+start practicing :)

 ## Installation

 ```bash